-Fanteakwa lies within longitudes 0°32.5’ West and 0°10’ East and latitudes 6° 15’ North and 6° 40’ North.
+Fanteakwa North District Assembly was established by the Legislative Instrument (L.I.)
+2346 of 2017 and lies within longitudes 0°32.5’ West and 0°10’ East and latitudes 6° 15’ North and 6° 40’ North.

-With a total land area of 1150 sq.km, Fanteakwa North District occupies 7.68% of the total land area within the Region (18310 sq.km) and constitutes 0.48% of the total land area in Ghana.
+Begoro is the District capital and it is located exactly at the middle of the Eastern Region with a total land area of 1150 sq.km, Fanteakwa North District occupies 7.68% of the total land area within the Region (18310 sq.km) and constitutes 0.48% of the total land area in Ghana.

-The population of the district according to 2010 population and housing census stands at 108,614 with 54,010 males and 54,604 females.
+The population of the District according to 2010 population and housing census stands at 108,614 with 54,010 males and 54,604 females.